 In this text he wrote for our Speaker’s Corner, İnce shares his political and ethical perspective on production, (dis)possession and circulation of images.

-Piece written by Oktay İnce
+By Oktay İnce

 I’m a video-activist, documentary maker, and videographer.
 I’m a slave only to reality.
 The only law I am subjected to is the law of reality that is waiting to be seen and shown, not the law of the State.
 My blinding shame is the reality that I have seen, but ignored.